Host and Presenter

-Facilitator & Host
+Facilitator and Host

 Penny has presented and hosted over 300 Awards events, product launches and corporate events all over the UK and Europe, for countless Global brands.